Estate Planning FAQs

 The person designated as Executor or successor trustee is typically also named as the agent (or attorney in fact) under one’s Durable Power of Attorney.

 The person named as agent for the Advance Health Care Directive should be someone who will carry out your wishes regarding your medical care, life support, and the disposition of your remains.
 This person need not be the same person to whom you delegate responsibility for your assets under your financial power of attorney.

 In general, estate taxes are taxes imposed on the value of assets that you own when you die.
 Generally, if the net value of your assets passing to someone other than your spouse is more than an “applicable exclusion amount,” there will be a tax.

 California does not have a state estate tax or inheritance tax.
-The federal estate tax for 2019 is 40% of your estate in excess of your available exemption amount.
-In 2019, the exemption amount is $11.4 million per person.
+The federal estate tax for 2023 is 40% of your estate in excess of your available lifetime estate tax exemption amount.
+In 2023, the exemption amount is $12.92 million per person.
 This amount is adjusted for inflation each year.

 The estate tax is completely distinct from income taxes and other taxes.
 Note that if you own assets in a state other than California, or if you own assets outside the United States, then there can be additional state or foreign estate taxes or inheritance taxes.